 Please read Parts 1 and 2 first!

-Queen Kaus blessed him and assured him of her support no matter what, and given his insistence on the right course of action, began to entertain some hope of seeing her beloved son again.
+Queen Kaushalya blessed him and assured him of her support no matter what, and given his insistence on the right course of action, began to entertain some hope of seeing her beloved son again.

-B. immediately gathered the Court’s elders, including the Royal Priest and other well-wishers, and proceeded immediately to determine the path his brothers had taken.
+Bharata immediately gathered the Court’s elders, including the Royal Priest and other well-wishers, and proceeded immediately to determine the path his brothers had taken.

 He discovered that they were camped nearby, and had not yet receded from the horizon.